 Our teams take part in Regional, National and International competitions ranging from U11 to Masters competitions.

 Our senior men compete in Track and Field, Cross Country and Road Running events.
-Birchfield is in the premier division of the British Athletics League (BAL) a track and field male team’s competition.
+Birchfield is in the premier division of the National Athletics League (NAL) a track and field club competition.

 Birchfield Harriers has a strong tradition of cross country running across all age groups ranging from U11 to Masters.
 We have teams in all the Midlands leagues and have seen success at regional and national level.
 Currently we compete in the following leagues: